 Education and Training Theme Group

-The Education and Training Theme Group provides a forum where staff who lead on education and training in their CRF can collaborate, share expertise and develop new resources.
+The Education and Training Work Group Group provides a forum where staff who lead on education and training in their CRF can collaborate, share expertise and develop new resources.

 The Group have created guidance documents and training tools to support CRFs in training their staff.
 These documents are regularly reviewed and refined using feedback from CRFs.
-The group continues to contribute to and lead on projects derived from the Workforce Development Theme strategic objectives.
+The group continues to contribute to and lead on projects derived from the Workforce Development Work Package strategic objectives.

 The Research Nurses and Practitioners Group provides support to adult and paediatric research nurses, advanced nurse practitioners and clinical research practitioners.
 The Group champions the identity and contribution of clinical research staff, who are highly valued within CRFs.